English Vocabulary

 Leafy greens for salads, soups, stir-fry, and regional cuisines

-Types of Leafy Vegetables and their List
+Types of Leafy Vegetables Names and their List

 Leafy vegetables are classified based on their origin, flavor, and usage.
 Below is a categorized list that groups them for easier learning.